-Human Behavior and the Social Environment I (3) Prerequisites: SOC 101, PSY 201 or 202, BIO 105 and 107 Presents the development of the individual through the life cycle, focusing on the biological, cultural, psychological and social systems as they affect human behavior.
+300 Human Behavior and the Social Environment I (3).

+Presents the development of the individual through the life cycle, focusing on the biological, cultural, psychological and social systems as they affect human behavior.
 Included in the discussion will be the potential impact of one's worldview on human behavior.